 Our goal is to prepare the best teachers possible.
 Meeting the following admission requirements does not guarantee admission to the program.

-- Minimum cumulative 2.5 grade point average, as determined by the Admissions Office.
+- Minimum cumulative 2.5 grade point average overall, as determined by the Admissions Office.

-- 80 hours of supervised experience with K-12 children.
-Must be completed by Jan.
-15 application deadline and must have occurred within three years of the program start date.
+A minimum of 80 hours supervised experience with K-8 children is required.
+Public school classroom experience is preferred, babysitting/nannying is not acceptable.
+Email Casper Menson to discuss whether your experiences qualify.
+Documented experiences must be completed by the time of application and must have occurred within three years of the program start date.

 “I chose this program because I heard a lot of wonderful things about it through people from the community.
 It was also close to home, and I resonated with the focus on multilingual learners and the emphasis on culturally responsive pedagogy.
 Even though I was a multilingual learner myself, I only attended school in general education classrooms.
 Being able to observe and teach in a dual-language classroom was an inspiring and enriching experience I'll never forget.
 I felt like I was where my younger self always wanted to be, a place where my culture and identity was appreciated.”